 A paper up to 3 pages (including all text and figures), plus 1 additional page containing ONLY references.
 Papers should be submitted in the 1 column CEUR Article format.
 The template is available on Overleaf, or you can download the DOCX or ODT version of the template.

 - Brief technical content description of the work - Research results, efforts to integrate the research into society or education, etc.

 - Relevance and novelty - Why is this interesting for the ICT4S community?

 - References are not required but may be included if it helps further clarify topics and claims.
 However, if the main work in the paper is accepted in the main ICT4S track or previously published, it should be referenced.

 - not have been previously published in demonstration form and not simultaneously submitted to any venue other than ICT4S;

 - be in PDF format and written in English;

 Submissions should contain author names and affiliations.
-The paper must be submitted to the ‘[ICT4S’22] Demonstrations and Posters’ track submission on EasyChair.
+Papers should be submitted electronically via EasyChair.
+Select the “[ICT4S’23] Demonstrations and Posters Track".

 The poster in A0 portrait format (841mm by 1189mm) and in PDF format to be submitted prior to the conference for accepted papers.